The Wade Roads

 road network was determined in large part by the location

 of the forts and barracks.
-These had to be connected
+These had to be connected to

-were based on earlier Cromwellian fortifications.
-After
+earlier Cromwellian fortifications.
+After 1715 garrisons

-1715 garrisons were placed at Ruthven, Inversnaid, Bernera
+were placed at Ruthven, Inversnaid, Bernera (opposite

-(opposite Skye) and Killichuimen (later Fort Augustus).
+Skye) and Killichuimen (later Fort Augustus).

-To link these he planned for a road along the Great
+To link these he planned for a road along the Great Glen

-run up to Dalwhinnie where it would branch to Inverness
+would run up to Dalwhinnie where it would branch to Inverness

 and Fort Augustus.
 It would be joined by another road